-- b.
-Sodomy: Oral or anal sexual intercourse with another person without that person's consent, including instances where the person is incapable of giving consent because of their age or temporary or permanent mental or physical incapacity. - c.
-Sexual Assault With An Object: To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person without that person's consent, including instances where the person is incapable of giving consent because of their age or temporary or permanent mental or physical incapacity. - d.
-Fondling: The touching of the private body parts of another person for the purpose of sexual gratification without that person's consent, including instances where the person is incapable of giving consent because of their age or temporary or permanent mental or physical incapacity. - e.
-Statutory Rape: Nonforcible sexual intercourse with a person who is under the statutory age of consent. - 6.
-Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim, where the existence of such a relationship is determined based on a consideration of the length of the relationship; the type of relationship; and the frequency of interaction between the persons involved in the relationship. - 7.
-Domestic Violence: A felony or misdemeanor crime committed by a person who is a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the Commonwealth of Pennsylvania, or a person similarly situated to a spouse of the victim; is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; shares a child in common with the victim; or commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the Commonwealth of Pennsylvania. - 8.
+- f.
+Incest: Nonforcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - 10.
+Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim, where the existence of such a relationship is determined based on a consideration of the length of the relationship; the type of relationship; and the frequency of interaction between the persons involved in the relationship. - 11.
+Domestic Violence: A felony or misdemeanor crime committed by a person who is a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the Commonwealth of Pennsylvania, or a person similarly situated to a spouse of the victim; is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; shares a child in common with the victim; or commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the Commonwealth of Pennsylvania. - 12.
 Stalking: A course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others, or to suffer substantial emotional distress.
 Stalking must be sex-based in order to be within the scope of this Policy.
 For the purposes of this definition: - a.
 "Course of conduct" means two or more acts, including, but not limited to, acts in which the Respondent directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - b.
 "Reasonable person" means a reasonable person under similar circumstances and with similar identities to the Complainant. - c.
-"Substantial emotional distress" means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling. - 9.
+"Substantial emotional distress" means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling. - 13.
 Retaliation: Any intimidation, threats, coercion, or discrimination directed at an individual by the University, a Student or employee of the University, or any other person authorized by the University to provide aid, benefits, or services as part of the University's Education Program or Activity, for the purpose of interfering with that individual's right(s) under this Policy, or because the individual has made a Report or Complaint under this Policy; made a report or complaint to an external agency or to law enforcement; or participated or refused to participate in any investigation, adjudication, or other proceeding under this Policy, including an Informal Resolution Process or Grievance Procedures.